johnMcFadyen/vdc/best-practices-vdc-short.md

 **Customer facing web sites**
 Most of interaction with internet happen via web sites.
 The vDC offers the capability to run web site in IaaS VMs or in Azure Web Apps (PaaS).
 Azure Web Apps support the integration with VNets that allow to specific department to deploy the Web Apps in a spoke of vDC.
+A common scenario where you would use VNET Integration is enabling access from your web app to a database or a web services running on a virtual machine in your Azure virtual network.
+With VNET Integration you don't need to expose a public endpoint for applications on your VM but can use the private non-internet routable addresses instead.

 **Big Data/Analytics**
 when data need to scale up lo large volume, database do not scale up properly and Hadoop technology offer a system to run distribute queries in parallel on large number of nodes.
 Customer have the option to run build data workload in IaaS VMs or PaaS (HDInsight).